photoangell/provejs-jquery/src/core/README.md

 ### Initialization

-On initialization of prove inputs each input:
+On initialization of prove each input is:
 - a uuid is created and saved on the iput (input.uuid()),
 - the input's value is hashed (input.hash()),
 - the input value hash is saved in the state (prove.states[uuid].hash = hash).